n3m3s7s/softimo/README.md

 );
 ```

-As You can see in the "Recipes" section of this document, now You can easily provided the main 'keys' of this array as a single word in your URLs;
+As You can see in the "Recipes" section of this document, now You can easily provide the main 'keys' of this array as a single word in your URLs;

 ## Caching

-Soft does perform two types of "caching" mechanisms; the first one is related to the "physical cache" of the outputted images; the second one provide a cache at HTTP Protocol level, using some concept that all modern browser understand;
+Soft does perform two types of "caching" mechanisms; the first one is related to the "physical cache" of the outputted image;
+the second one provides a cache at HTTP Protocol level, using some concepts that all modern browser can understand;

-If you want to enable the "caching" of the files You can set the variable 'cache' to TRUE;
+If you want to disable the "phyisical caching" of the files You can set the variable 'cache' to FALSE in your configuration override file;

 **Warning:** if the 'cacheDir' parameter is not an absolute filesystem path, than Soft will assume that the 'cache' folder will be relative to the same directory of the 'soft.php' script;
 I suggest to place the "cache" folder outside your public root or to limit access to that folder by the web server;